adnan-soft-pro/Universal-Electronic-Medical-Report-System/README.md

-#  Medidata Django App

-#  Install Database
+#  DEMO Version - Universal Electronic Medical Report System( Django )

+#  How to set up this application
+##  Set up the Database

-You can do following this [link](https://www.digitalocean.com/community/tutorials/how-to-install-and-use-postgresql-on-ubuntu-18-04)
+You can reference the following this [link](https://www.digitalocean.com/community/tutorials/how-to-install-and-use-postgresql-on-ubuntu-18-04)

 **Step 1:** Install PostgreSQL

 **Step 2:** Create user and database on PostgreSQL

-#  How to Setup Django App
+##  Install necessary packages

 **Step 1:** git clone this repo